UW Platteville PA students in a skills lab

 Whether you’re leaning towards caring for patients in underserved areas, are drawn to the public health field, want to train in Madison or need flexibility to complete your degree, we encourage you to explore the program’s range of options.

 Your needs and interests will help you determine which of our PA program options is right for you.
-We offer full-time options on three different campuses, as well as part-time and MPH-MPAS dual degree options.
+We offer full-time options at three different campuses, as well as part-time and MPAS-MPH dual degree options.

 Before You Apply